mingyu404/TellingStoriesWithData/final-project-part-three.md

 - **Collision frequency by weekday & by season**

-  + I dropped the unreadable bar charts and also used the area chart for these two visualizations since area plots, in this case, can better show the consistency and the general pattern and importantly, are more readable.
+  + I dropped the unreadable bar charts and also used the area chart for these two visualizations since area plots, in this case, can better show the consistency and the general pattern and, importantly, are more readable.
   + I also condensed the number of years displayed since I think it is unnecessary to include all years if their patterns are similar.
 Therefore, including just a few years can show the general pattern or specific anomaly.

 - **Main vehicle types**